 (1935) - Dir.
 Walter Forde

-***1/2The typical Bulldog Drummond movie is rather incessantly British, bloodless (the reverse of ours, their censors don't mind blasphemy and saucy bits, but they faint at the sight of blood) and a sly reminder the Brit comic relief can be just as annoying and dated as our own Hugh Herberts, Andy Devines, Stu Erwins, Eddie Brakens, Jackie Oakies and Patsy Kellys.
-Just further proof mayhap that Ealing Studios was a fluke rather than the rule.
-But Jack is another such exception.
-The Leno chinned Jack Hulburt stars here, posing as Drummond (who's been shot) to take on the case of an endangered lovely (Fay Wray) and rescue (a common thread in the Drummond movies) her kidnapped, tortured father.
-Bulldog films are fine as filler between Falcon or Saint movies, but are often marred by an annoying fiancee always at our Drummond to stop his adventures and settle down, which is a drag.
-Is it the censor or the producer who think we go to these films to watch a man stop all his adventure and go into the tea business with Uncle John or whatever the pouncey-flouncey colonel's daughter expects of Fairbanks in Gunga Din?
-Luckily Fay Wray--seldom sexier--is light years beyond such trite familial nonsense, even with her dad all sequestered by the odious crooks.
-Hmmmm she is a honey.
+***1/2The typical Bulldog Drummond movie is rather incessantly British, low on gun and knife violence (their censors don't mind blasphemy and saucy bits, but they faint at the sight of blood) and a sly reminder the Brit comic relief can be just as annoying and dated as our own, and are often marred by an annoying fiancee always at our Drummond to stop his adventures and settle down (is it the censor or the producer who thinks we want to see our hero enter the tea business with Uncle John, like the pouncey-flouncey colonel's daughter expects of Fairbanks in Gunga Din?)

 "What does physical eroticism signify if not a violation of the very being of its practitioners? — a violation bordering on death, bordering on murder?" - Batailles, Eroticism